 A few years ago, the University of Arizona conducted a study that maligned shoe-wearing at home.
 The news set my Facebook feed abuzz.
 But at the time, my son was a newborn and homemaking had taken a major backseat to new life skills.
-Instead of tapping into cleaning tricks, I was focused on learning the dance moves sure to stop a crying fit.
+Instead of tapping into cleaning tricks (like these homekeeping tips we learned from Grandma), I was focused on learning the dance moves sure to stop a crying fit.
 I mentally filed that study under How We Will Someday Run a Tighter Ship.

-Now that my son is a little bit older and starting to stomp around the house, that long-forgotten study has worked its way to the forefront of my mind.
+Now that my son is a little bit older and regularly stomping around the house, that long-forgotten study has worked its way to the forefront of my mind.
 This time, I took the time to read it, and I’m glad I did.
 Turns out we have a bigger incentive to go shoeless than just keeping mud outside where it belongs.
 See for yourself.

 Reason 1: Shoes are a breeding ground for bacteria.